 When I’m dealing directly with the owner of a property, it is imperative to be concise, succinct, and to-the-point about what I’m proposing to them.

 The reality is that 99% of the people you’ll be making offers to are not real estate professionals.
 They aren’t trained to scrutinize a contract and understand the ins and outs of the “legalese” in painstaking detail.
-The average boilerplate contract can be very confusing and complicated (which is kind of ironic – considering that these contracts usually trigger some pretty major decisions).
-If you’ve ever wondered why some lawyers are able to charge $400+ an hour to interpret these documents for the average person… it’s because they’re overly complicated to begin with.
+The average boilerplate contract can be very confusing and complicated.
+If you’ve ever wondered why some lawyers are able to charge $500+ an hour to interpret these documents for the average person… it’s because they’re overly complicated to begin with.

-I don’t know about you but personally - when I see a document like this (along with the 23 pages behind it), my mind starts shutting down.
+I don’t know about you, but when I see a document like this (along with the 23 pages behind it), my mind starts shutting down.

 It’s overwhelming, it’s intimidating, and especially if you aren’t familiar with the contract (I suspect 99.99% of the population fits into this category)… who knows what mysterious, complicated or even threatening clauses could be buried in there?!
 With this in mind, I try to make every effort to communicate my offers in a very simple, seamless, idiot-proof manner (think middle school reading level).
 If I fail to do this, a lot of my offers will get ignored simply because they are confusing.

 After making hundreds of offers to people over the years, I’ve learned that if a property owner doesn’t understand what I’m trying to do with their property, it will make them uncomfortable.
 To avoid exposing their own incompetence to a total stranger (aka – me) – many of them will just walk away and look for someone else who is going to make the process easier for them.
 This is an area where many real estate investors miss out on opportunities.
 When a seller sees page after page of mind-numbing legal jargon, they get confused and a confused mind says “No”.